desklabs/canvas-report/README.md

 4. Scroll over the left side of the 'Canvas Report' bar and click on the gear to open the **Edit** window.
 Adjust the pixel **Height** to **220** and **Position**, the order in which it appears in Case Details on the dashboard.
 Click **Save**.

 ## IV.
 Dashboard Confirmation
-After you have added the canvas application to your layout and selected users, open a ticket and you should see the Time Tracker under **Case Details**.
+After you have added the canvas application to your layout and selected users, open a ticket and you should see the Canvas Report under **Case Details**.